develosi/factor_fitness/README.md

 #### Checkout Success Page

-If the admin is logged in they can edit a projects name.
+If the payment has successfuly gone through then the user is greeted with a thank you message and summery of their order.

+A conifirmation email will also be sent to the users email address.

 ![Checkout Success Page](documentation/screenshot_checkout_success.png)

 #### Add A Product Page

-If the admin is logged in they can edit a projects name.
+If the superuser 'admin' is logged in they can add products to the database using the product management section.

+The product management section is accessed through the 'My Account' dropdown menu.

 ![Add A Product Page](documentation/screenshot_add_a_product.png)

 #### Edit A Product Page

-If the admin is logged in they can edit a projects name.
+If the superuser 'admin' is logged in they can edit a product by clicking on the 'edit' button on any product page.

+The Edit A Product page allows a superuser to update all of the details relating to the product including the image used.

 ![Edit A Product Page](documentation/screenshot_edit_product.png)